microsoft/WhatTheHack/xxx-FabricLakehouse/Coach/Solution-00.md

 ## Notes & Guidance

 Please make sure that the students review the [introduction](../readme.md)] and [Challenge 0 - Prerequisites - Ready, Set, GO! - Student's Guide](../Student/Challenge-00.md) ahead of time.
+Also ensure you have read the prerequisites section of the [Coach's Guide](./README.md).

-Squads are optional, but you may assign your students to squads of up to 4 persons.
+Students will need access to a Fabric enabled workspace and Power BI desktop.
+Again, see the pre-reqs in the [Coach's Guide](./README.md) for more details.